How can you help your child be healthier at college?

 Get a health support system in place

-Your children have a doctor you rely on when they’re at home and you mostly likely know which area hospital you’d choose if your child needed emergency care, but that’s not the case when they move to a new area.
+Your children have a doctor you rely on when they’re at home and you most likely know which area hospital you’d choose if your child needed emergency care, but that’s not the case when they move to a new area.
 Especially if your child has a chronic health problem like asthma or celiac disease or is being treated for a mental health issue like depression or anxiety, you’ll want to research physicians and medical centers near the college or university.
 You can check for doctors and hospitals in your health plan, though that doesn’t tell you anything about the quality of care provided, or ask the college health center for recommendations.

 Another option is to work with a personal health advisor who can help you get connected to experienced physicians and can provide them with your child’s complete universal electronic medical record.
 That medical record and an advisor’s support can be especially important if your child becomes seriously ill or is injured, as was the case for one of our members.
 His son, who attended college across the country, was hit by a car while biking.
-Our team contacted the ED and alerted the treating physician to check for damage to his spleen, since the member’s son had recently had mononucleosis and an enlarged spleen.
+Our team contacted the ED and alerted the treating physician to check for damage to his spleen since the member’s son had recently had mononucleosis and an enlarged spleen.
 We also provided the family with information about the different treatment options for his injuries so that they could make an informed decision.

 Manage stress and sleep